lw8192/Red-Team-Rising/README.md

 # Red Team Rising
-A collection of notes for red teamers sourced from various courses and self study.
+A collection of notes for red and purple teamers sourced from various courses and self study.
 Topics include Penetration Testing, Digital Forensics, Exploit Development and Malware Analysis.

 ## Study Resources
 [Hack the Box](https://www.hackthebox.com/)